kpyuan1776/phpmycontactz/README.md

 files can be also copy-pasted from here...

-* a basic webform (webReactFormExample.php) using React JS is included.
+* a basic webform (webReactDynForm.php) using React JS is included.
 It contains the basic components to generate webforms.
-It will be used to dynamically add additional email/telephone input fields when adding or updating contacts.
+It allows to dynamically add an additional email input field when adding a new contact.

 ## Database-Layout: